 California law prohibits the disclosure of such records that contain a student's medical information, unless the parent has first provided a detailed authorization for release of the information.
 CA Civil Code §56.11.

-None of the listed exceptions to CA Civil Code §56.11 (i.e., emergency situation) would apply here to my client.
+None of the listed exceptions to CA Civil Code §56.11 (i.e., emergency situation) would apply here.